radiodan/radiodan-client.js/docs/usage/players-playlists.md

 These search commands return an array of matching track objects, which include metadata and file path of each track.
-The path can be used to enqueue found tracks to the current playlist.
+The path can be used to enqueue found tracks to a playlist.
 If no matches are found, the promise will be accepted but with an empty array.
 Only malformed search requests are rejected by the server.